jntaimo/LEDaudio/README.md

 - One to multiple wireless LED control via serial connection to ESP8266
 - Automatic parameter adjustment based on volume of song.
 ## About me
 Welcome to the bottom of the page!
 You made it!
-My name is Joseph Ntaimo, and I'm a sophomore at MIT studying mechanical engineering and computer science.
+My name is Joseph Ntaimo, and I'm a Junior at MIT studying mechanical engineering and musical robotics.
 My primary interests include music technology (e.g.sound reactive LEDs) and hacking stuff together with microcontrollers.
-Additionaly, I DJ for my hall at MIT (Woah PUTZ!), and will definitely be using these functions when the hype train returns after Corona.
+Additionaly, I DJ for my hall at MIT (Woah PUTZ!).
 ## Contact
 Check out more about me and my projects at [jntaimo.com](https://jntaimo.com).